Jr-Programer-Sanjib/Test-Mod/README.md

 ## Installation

-To install the required Python packages, you can use pip.
-First, navigate to the directory containing your `requirements.txt` file.
+To install the required Expo-react-native packages, you can use npm.
+First

 ```bash
 npm install -g expo-cli